The Link Between Cognition, Behavior and Movement Disorders

 Why Choose Northwestern Medicine

-Northwestern Memorial Hospital is the No. 1 hospital in Illinois and consistently ranked in the top 10 for neurology and neurosurgery programs in the U.S. by U.S. News & World Report, 2022–2023.
+Northwestern Memorial Hospital is the only Illinois hospital on the national Honor Roll for 12 straight years, and is ranked in the top 10 for neurology and neurosurgery programs in the U.S. by U.S. News & World Report, 2023–2024.